 As its name suggests, the Pro is an upgrade from Roborock’s standard Dyad, which lacks any smart functions.
 The Pro also adds a cleaning solution dispenser, better edge cleaning (more on that later), and extended battery life.
 Roborock estimates up to 43 minutes of runtime for the Pro versus 35 for the regular Dyad.

 To support its mopping abilities, the Pro incorporates clean and dirty water tanks, plus a pair of custom rollers that rotate in opposite directions.
-It’s capable of up to 17,000Pa of suction, at least as long as you leave the vacuum in Turbo mode.
+It’s capable of up to 17,000Pa of suction in Turbo mode.
 That’s powerful, though not mind-blowing.

 Included with the Pro is a dock that enables charging, self-cleaning, and drying, the last being another feature missing from the standard Dyad.
 The default Silent Drying mode takes three hours, but you can set that anywhere between two and six hours, or use a noisier Fast Drying option if you need to get cleaning again ASAP.

 Self-cleaning can be scheduled, triggered manually via a button, or (if you change settings) automatically whenever you dock.
-On top of this, there are Balanced/Standard and Deep self-cleaning modes, though we found the former good enough after most messes.
-I’d also suggest reserving self-cleaning for times when you don’t mind noise.
-While the process lasts just a few minutes, it’s extremely loud, to the point of drowning out TV and conversation.
+On top of this there are Balanced/Standard and Deep self-cleaning modes, although we found the former good enough after most messes.
+It’s best to reserve self-cleaning for times when you don’t mind noise, since while the process lasts just a few minutes, it’s loud to the point of drowning out TV and conversation.

 There are three buttons on the handle: Power, Self-Clean, and Mode.
 Hitting Mode cycles between Auto, Max, Floor-Drying, and Eco options.
 I left it on Auto most of the time, since that scales power dynamically.